EggGordo/Esplora-Servo-Control-Example/README.md

 This program uses the Esplora board's slider to move a servo connected to a breadboard.

-I used this [website](http://www.pighixxx.com/test/portfolio-items/esplora/?portfolioID=314#prettyPhoto) to find the specific pin out numbers for the Esplora
+I used this website (Link removed due to redirecting to fishy shit, will replace later) to find the specific pin out numbers for the Esplora

 # How it Works